0xC0000054/sc4-query-ui-hooks/README.md

 ## SC4QueryUIHooks INI File

+This file contains the following options.

+### EnableOccupantQuerySounds

-This file contains one setting that controls whether the query sounds are played when clicking on an item to open the query dialog or copy the lot.
+This option controls whether the query sounds are played when clicking on an item to open the query dialog or copy the lot, the default is _true_.
 The occupant query sound properties affected by this option are SFX:Query Sound, SFX:Query Sound Abandoned and SFX:Query Sound Decayed.

+### LogBuildingPluginPath

+This option controls whether the building name and plugin file path will be written to the log file when the building is queried, the default is _false_.

 ## Using the Code